MarieAnnickJourdan/MarieAnnickJourdan/README.md

   * API testing

 __Performance testing__
-  * not a specialist but able to prepare a performance test : scenario, expected results
+  * able to prepare a performance test : scenario, expected results
   * able to install and use for a basic test Gatling, K6, Locust

 __Exploratory testing__